Alyssa2026/LTL-Web-Demo/README.md

 ### Server
 Holds all the backend components of the demo

-* app.py has the genProp() method that parses/filters an OSM file based on the coordinates passed in from the frontend input
+* genPropServer.py is the first server.
+GenProp() method parses/filters an OSM file based on the coordinates passed in from the frontend input

+* LTLServer.py is the second server.
+DisplayLTL() method that takes in the NL command, Go to Slater Hall then Salomon Center for Teaching, and returns the LTL expression back to the frontend, G(Slater Hall->X(Salomon Center for Teaching)).
+Note: Using constant inputs/outputs for now before we integrate the LTL software